 You may want to plan your hike for the time of day when your kids are most energetic.
-Also, if you are going on a longer hike and have younger kids is it possible to bring along an all-terrain stroller (we love our chariot!), a wagon, or sled just in case?
+Also, if you are going on a longer hike and have younger kids is it possible to bring along an all-terrain stroller (we love our chariot! – tip: look for a second hand one as they are pricey but have great lasting quality), a wagon, or sled just in case?
 I’ve even seen this piggy-back strap thing but I haven’t used them so I have no idea how well they work.

-A few musts to bring along are sun hats, basic first aid supplies, lots of water, snacks, a means of calling for help.
+A few musts to bring along are sun hats, basic first aid supplies, lots of water, healthy snacks kids will eat, and a means of calling for help.
 The further you venture into the wild, the more supplies you should bring along.
 This is what we tend to put in our pack for a little day hike.